New Faculty of Arts Building puts collaboration and engagement at the heart of a new campus ‘cultural quarter’

-- New University of Warwick Faculty of Arts building opens on 6th December to students, staff and the public.
+- New University of Warwick Faculty of Arts building opened on 6 December to students, staff and the public.

 - The new building provides an interdisciplinary learning and research space and will also host events and exhibitions for campus communities and the public.